 When an available-for-sale asset is impaired, the loss accumulated in other comprehensive income is reclassified to investment income on the consolidated statement of income.
 The cumulative loss that is reclassified from other comprehensive income to investment income is measured as the difference between the acquisition cost and the current fair value of the financial assets less any impairment loss previously recognised in the consolidated statement of income.
-If, in a subsequent period, the fair value of a financial asset increases and the increase can be objectively related to an event occurring after the impairment loss was recognised in profit or loss, the impairment is reversed through the consolidated statement of income.
+If, in a subsequent period, the fair value of an available-for-sale debt security increases and the increase can be objectively related to an event occurring after the impairment loss was recognised in profit or loss, the impairment is reversed through the consolidated statement of income.